-Fall semester bills will be mailed to students' home addresses in early July; payment is due by August 5.
+Fall semester bills will be mailed to students' home addresses in early mid June; payment is due by August 5.
 Spring semester statements will be mailed in mid-December; payment is due by January 15.

-Please review your student account statement carefully.
+Please review your Statement of Account carefully.
 All financial aid listed on the first statement will appear “pending,” and additional information will be provided.
 Please contact the following with questions about:

 Telephone traffic increases significantly prior to the beginning of each semester.
 Though all calls are important to us, return calls may take up to two working days.
 For a quicker response to student billing questions, we recommend you e-mail us at firstname.lastname@example.org.
 Be sure to include the student's full name and ID number in your message.